MilesMcBain/datapasta/README.md

 # Introducing datapasta

 `datapasta` is about reducing resistance associated with copying and pasting data to and from R. It is a response to the realisation that I often found myself using intermediate programs like Sublime to munge text into suitable formats.
-A lot of work has gone into making `datapasta` support a wide variety of input and output situations, so it (probably) "just works".
+Addins and functions in `datapasta` support a wide variety of input and output situations, so it (probably) "just works".
 Hopefully tools in this package will remove such intermediate steps and associated frustrations from our data slinging workflows.

 # Prerequisites
 * Linux users will need to install either `xsel` or `xclip`.
 These applications provide an interface to X selections (clipboard-like).